 The need to cope with population growth and climate change adaptation is a major challenge.
-We can help address this challenge by publishing genomic and phenomic data as well as integrating this data for analysis.
+We can help address this challenge by filling the gaps in managing the research data life cycle, and help plant scientists integrate data to extract biological knowledge.

 Collaboration with EMPHASIS

-Defines and implements standards for representing phenotypic data and metadata
+To define and implement standards for representing phenotypic data and metadata

 - Works with the crop and forest tree research communities to develop, improve or adopt adequate standards.

 - Develops standards for the representation of data and metadata from phenotypic experiments.
-The Community has proposed an extension of the Minimal Information about Plant Phenotyping Experiments (MIAPPE) v1.0 specification.
-This extension is now out for wider community consultation, and the Community is continuing to work on the model.
+The Community has collaborated with Emphasis and the international community to publish the Minimal Information about Plant Phenotyping Experiments (MIAPPE) v1.1 specification.
+The MIAPPE description is available both as pdf and xls format.

 - Developed new ontologies to address gaps in existing vocabularies e.g. Woody Plant Ontology, Plant Phenotype Experiment Ontology (PPEO).